Codex Bobiensis

-Codex Bobiensis or Bobbiensis (Siglum k, Nr.
-1 by Beuron) is one of the oldest Old Latin manuscripts of the New Testament.
-The fragmentary text contains parts of the Gospel of Mark (Mark 8:8-16:8) and Gospel of Matthew (Matthew 1:1-15:36).
+Codex Bobiensis or Bobbiensis is one of the oldest Old Latin manuscripts of the New Testament, albeit in fragmentary form.
+It is designated by the siglum k or VL 1 in the Beuron register of Late Latin New Testament manuscripts.
+The text contains parts of the Gospel of Mark (Mark 8:8-16:8) and Gospel of Matthew (Matthew 1:1-15:36).

-Codex Bobiensis is the only known example of the shorter ending added directly to Mark 16:8, but not the "long ending" through Mark 16:20.
+Codex Bobiensis is the only known example of the shorter ending added directly to Mark 16:8, but not the "longer ending" through Mark 16:20.
+Using the study of comparartive writing styles (palaeography), it is assigned to the (375-425) 4th or 5th century AD.

-The Latin text of the codex is a representative of the Western text-type.